qbicsoftware/research-data-management/docs/rawdata/raw_data_download.md

 Additionally, it enables you to generate the [URLs](#raw-data-url-generation) necessary to start the command line based [raw data download](#download-raw-data).

+!!! info "Are you a developer?"
+    Read about Swagger API docs in the [developer](../developers/api.md) section.

 ## Process

 1. Create a [personal access token](#personal-access-token) (PAT)